Summer term roundup and autumn term highlights

-We wanted to take the opportunity to congratulate colleagues on their hard work during what has been another very difficult year for schools, and wish them a relaxing, well-earned summer break.
+We wanted to take the opportunity to congratulate colleagues on your hard work during what has been another very difficult year for schools, and wish you a relaxing, well-earned summer break.

 We have lots planned for the beginning of the new school year — read on below for highlights — and we’ll be back in touch with more details in our regular updates before the start of term.
 Join our mailing list to receive these updates.

-Tools and resources to help you plan your 2021/22 PSHE education curriculum
+Tools and resources to help you plan your 2021/22 curriculum

 We are excited about launching a suite of KS1-4 Health Education lesson plans, slides, resources and teacher guidance for Association members in September covering food choices, physical activity & balanced lifestyles.
 In the meantime, our new mapping guidance will give you an overview of what the materials cover and allow you to plan this content into your schemes of work for the new school year.